Traffic message channel: Bulgaria

 A national TMC service for Bulgaria started beta testing in December 2010.
 The service is provided by TrafficNav, a Budapest based traffic information company in cooperation with the broadcast hardware manufacturer Kvarta.
 Data sources include real time traffic information provided by tix.bg, presently for Sofia.
 The service can be accessed by most Garmin navigation devices and will soon be supported in several factory car navigation devices.

 Colombia

 Legislation does not allow the insertion of external digital data into analogue FM transmissions and the use of RDS-TMC technology is also banned.

 Czechia

 TMC developments in the Czech Republic are coordinated by CEDA, which is responsible for the location table.
 Its current version is 4.1, containing more than 16,000 records.

 There were 3 providers of TMC service in Czech republic:

 JSDI – transmitted on Český rozhlas Radiožurnál – is a free TMC service provided by the Czech Road Motorway Directorate (ŘSD ČR).
 Content consists of closures, road restrictions and winter maintenance across the country, accident information from rescue services and detailed content from TIC Prague.
 In December 2022, service moved from FM network of Český rozhlas Vltava to Český rozhlas Radiožurnál due to much better country coverage.

-Those two RDS-TMC services were closed: